Curricular Practical Training (CPT)

 - You will receive elective credit toward fulfilling your degree or program requirements for the proposed CPT employment.

 Students must obtain an internship or employment offer before applying for CPT, but may not begin working until after CPT has been authorized.
-During fall and spring semesters, students are required to be enrolled full-time and can only work part-time (20 hours or less per week) under CPT.
+During required semesters (that are not vacation semesters), students are required to be enrolled full-time and can only work part-time (20 hours or less per week) under CPT.
 The proposed start date can be as early as the first day of class and no later than the enrollment deadline.

 Per the University Bulletin, undergraduate students may not receive more than a total of 16 credits from internship courses during their undergraduate career.